David Mosser

 David M. Mosser is an American researcher, academic and author.
-He is Professor of Cell Biology and Molecular Genetics at University of Maryland and the Director of Maryland Pathogen Research Institute.
-Mosser’s research is primarily in the field of immunology.
+He is professor of cell biology and molecular genetics at University of Maryland and the director of Maryland Pathogen Research Institute.
+Mosser's research is primarily in the field of immunology.
 He is most known for the discovery and characterization of macrophages with anti-inflammatory and growth-promoting activity, termed regulatory macrophages.
 He has written over 150 articles in scientific journals that have been cited over 25,000 times.

 Education

-Mosser received his B.S. and M.S. from University of Bridgeport in 1975.
-He received his Ph.D. in Immunology from North Carolina State University in 1982.
-He completed his post doctoral training at Harvard Medical School.
+Growing up in Scotch Plains, New Jersey, Mosser attended Seton Hall Preparatory School in West Orange, New Jersey.
+Mosser received his B.S. and M.S. from University of Bridgeport in 1975 where he was a scholarship athlete on the football team.
+He received his Ph.D. in immunology from North Carolina State University in 1982.
+He completed his postdoctoral training at Harvard Medical School.

 Career

-In 1985, Mosser joined Cornell University as an Assistant Professor.
-He left Cornell University in 1988 and joined Temple University Medical School where he rose to the rank of Full Professor in 1999.
-In 2000, he joined the University of Maryland as Professor of Cell Biology and Molecular Genetics.
-In 2005, he was appointed as the Director of Maryland Pathogen Research Institute.
+In 1985, Mosser joined Cornell University as an assistant professor.
+He left Cornell University in 1988 and joined Temple University Medical School, where he rose to the rank of full professor in 1999.
+In 2000, he joined the University of Maryland as professor of cell biology and molecular genetics.
+In 2005, he was appointed as the director of Maryland Pathogen Research Institute.

-In 2003, Mosser served as the President of Society for Leukocyte Biology.
-He was the Chair of Division E (Immunology) of the ASM (2012) and a member of the NIH, NIAID Board of Scientific Councilors (2005-2010).
-He has been on the Editorial Boards of the Journal of Biological Chemistry (2007-2012), the Journal of Immunology (2008-2012), Infection and Immunity (2005-2008), and the Journal of Leukocyte Biology (2004-2009).
-He continues to serve on the Editorial Boards of mBio (since 2010), Frontiers in Immunology (since 2010), and of Microbiology Spectrum (since 2014).
-Mosser was appointed as the Chair of Maryland Stem Cell Commission in 2017.
+In 2003, Mosser served as the president of Society for Leukocyte Biology.
+He was the chair of Division E (Immunology) of the ASM (2012) and a member of the NIH, NIAID Board of Scientific Councilors (2005-2010).
+He has been on the editorial boards of the Journal of Biological Chemistry (2007-2012), the Journal of Immunology (2008-2012), Infection and Immunity (2005-2008), and the Journal of Leukocyte Biology (2004-2009).
+He continues to serve on the editorial boards of mBio (since 2010), Frontiers in Immunology (since 2010), and of Microbiology Spectrum (since 2014).
+Mosser was appointed as the chair of Maryland Stem Cell Commission in 2017.